CONABIO/kube_sipecam_playground/camera_images/october_2020/README.md

 The results highlight the better general behaviour of the weighted averaging, mainly due to the long-tailed distribution of the dataset (since it assigns a weight according to the number of samples of each class), as well as that a threshold value of 0.7 maintains a compromise between precision and recall.

-Information of input, output data: `/sipecam/ecoinformatica/minikube_sipecam/ecoinf_tests` in sipecamdata server.
+# Information of input, output data

+`/sipecam/ecoinformatica/minikube_sipecam/ecoinf_tests` in sipecamdata server.

+# Docker image

-Docker image: `sipecam/ecoinf-kale-gpu:0.5.0`
+`sipecam/ecoinf-kale-gpu:0.5.0`